sandrolubis/Cross-EOF-Eddy-Feedback-Model/README.md

 5. cal_tau_LH01.ncl includes the codes to calculate damping time scale following Appendix A, Lorenz and Hartmann (2001).

+6. cal_cross_spectrum_LH01.ncl includes the codes to calculate cross-spectrum following Lorenz and Hartmann (2001).

 ## The basic assumptions of the model:
 1. A linear representation of the feedbacks is sufficient